Skip to content

 Play icon in recording

-4. Click on the CC button on the bottom of the video screen, and view the transcript on the right-hand side of the video.
+4. Click on the CC button at the bottom of the video screen to view the transcript on the right side of the video.

 Cc button to view transcript

 5. Scroll up and down through the transcript.
-If there are any errors in the transcript, hover your cursor over the text and click the pencil icon to edit.
+If there are any errors in the transcript, hover over the text and click the pencil icon to edit.

 Pencil icon